ashleydavis/c3-chart-maker/README.md

     const c3ChartMaker = require('c3-chart-maker');

-    var inputFilePath = "your-input-file.csv"; // NOTE: This can also be a DataForge dataframe. var chartTemplateFilePath = "my-chart-spec.json"; // NOTE: This can also be inline JSON. var outputFilePath = "your-chart-output-file.png";
+    var inputFilePath = "your-input-file.csv"; // NOTE: This can also be a DataForge dataframe, an array of data or a path to a JSON file. var chartTemplateFilePath = "my-chart-spec.json"; // NOTE: This can also be inline JSON or the path to a Node.js module with a function that builds the chart definition. var outputFilePath = "your-chart-output-file.png";
     var options: {
         show: true                  // Show browser used to render the chart.
-        css: "your-css-file.css",   // Optional CSS file to style the chart.
         dumpChart: true,            // Dump the expanded chart definition to the console for debugging.
-        export: "folder-name",      // Optionally specify a folder to export an interactive chart to.
+        export: "folder-path",      // Optionally specify a folder to export an interactive chart to.
+        template: "folder-path"     // Optionally override the chart template with your own custom version.
     };

-    c3ChartMaker.fromFile(inputFilePath, chartTemplateFilePath, outputFilePath, options)
+    c3ChartMaker(inputFilePath, chartTemplateFilePath, outputFilePath, options)
         .then(() => {
             console.log('Done');
         })